rsapkf/42/docs/open-source-software.md

 - Swift
   - [raywenderlich/swift-algorithm-club](https://github.com/raywenderlich/swift-algorithm-club) - Algorithms and data structures in Swift, with explanations!

-- Linux
-  - [k4m4/terminals-are-sexy](https://github.com/k4m4/terminals-are-sexy) - A curated list of Terminal frameworks, plugins & resources for CLI lovers.
-  - [jlevy/the-art-of-command-line](https://github.com/jlevy/the-art-of-command-line) - Master the command line, in one page.
-  - [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted locally.
-Selfhosting is the process of hosting and managing applications instead of renting from Software-as-a-Service providers.
-  - [dylanaraps/pure-bash-bible](https://github.com/dylanaraps/pure-bash-bible) - A collection of pure bash alternatives to external processes.
-  - [mayfrost/guides](https://github.com/mayfrost/guides) - Looking for a guide?
-You came to the right place.
-Here you can find documentation for a variety of topics I research to make complex computing easier.
-For comments go to the IRC channel #nfo at the Rizon network.
-  - [hakluke/how-to-exit-vim](https://github.com/hakluke/how-to-exit-vim) - Below are some simple methods for exiting vim.
-  - [learnbyexample/Command-line-text-processing](https://github.com/learnbyexample/Command-line-text-processing) - From finding text to search and replace, from sorting to beautifying text and more.
-  - [imthenachoman/How-To-Secure-A-Linux-Server](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server) - An evolving how-to guide for securing a Linux server.

 - APIs
   - [microsoft/api-guidelines](https://github.com/microsoft/api-guidelines) - Microsoft REST API Guidelines.